Killing of Jonathan Lewis

 On November 1, 2023, Jonathan Edward Lewis Jr., a 17-year-old student at Rancho High School in Las Vegas, Nevada, U.S., was attacked by a mob of students at the school.
 Lewis had been standing up for a friend who was bullied by the students.
-He succumbed to injuries from the assault on November 7, 2023.
+He died from the injuries sustained during the assault on November 7, 2023.

 Background

-Jonathan Lewis Jr. was described by his father as "a loving, giving, kind, fierce young man who loved community and caring for others."
-He aspired to become an artist, being interested in drawing, photography and painting and a connoisseur in music, especially hip-hop.
+Jonathan Lewis Jr. aspired to become an artist, being interested in drawing, photography and painting and a connoisseur in music, especially hip-hop.
 He was also considering joining the military, like his grandfather who served in the U.S. Navy.
 At the time of his death, Lewis lived with his mother and had plans to move to Austin, Texas with his father.

 Incident

 The incident that led to the death of Jonathan Lewis reportedly began when earlier in the week, a group of bullies stole a pair of wireless headphones and possibly a marijuana vape pen from a student, who was a friend of Lewis and smaller than him, and threw him into a trash can.
 Following that, the students agreed to meet in a back alley around a corner from campus to fight, which happened after classes on Wednesday, November 1, 2023.
 Initially, Jonathan was not planned to be involved in the altercation but accompanied his friend to the alleyway where the incident took place.
-They faced a mob of approximately 15 students. before being swarmed, pushed against a fence and forced onto the ground, where he is punched, kicked and stomped on by 10 individuals.
+They faced a mob of approximately 15 students before being swarmed, pushed against a fence and forced onto the ground, where he was punched, kicked and stomped on by 10 individuals.

 After the assault, Lewis was found badly beaten and unconscious by a person who carried him back to campus, where the school staff called 911.
 He was taken to the University Medical Center of Southern Nevada, where he was hospitalized and placed on life support.
 Doctors soon determined he had "nonsurvivable head trauma".
 Six days later on November 7, Lewis was declared medically brain dead.
 An autopsy performed by the Clark County coroner's office determined that the cause of death was blunt force trauma.